 The conference will take place at the Melbourne Law School at 185 Pelham Street, Carlton, just to the north of the Melbourne CBD.
 The conference is well-situated for hotels and restaurants, and close to main tram links through the city, via Swanston Street and Elizabeth Street.

 Delegates are responsible for organising their own accommodation.
-For further information, please download a list of local hotels in the vicinity of the university.
-[Special conference rates are being negotiated at a number of hotels and details will be posted on this page as they become available.]
+For further information, please view a list of local hotels and apartments in the vicinity of the university.

 Melbourne Tullamarine Airport (MEL) is the main international and domestic airport serving the city.
 It is located approximately 23 kilometres from the city centre.
 There is a frequent shuttle service (‘SkyBus’) from the airport to Southern Cross coach and railway station on the western edge of the CBD.
 The bus departs from outside Terminals 1, 3 and 4.
 An adult one-way ticket on Skybus currently costs AU$19 (return $36, as at December 2017).
 SkyBus also provides a free hotel shuttle to its passengers from Southern Cross station to most of the major city hotels.
 To check hotel shuttle availability and operating hours, go to https://www.skybus.com.au/free-city-hotel-shuttle/participating-hotels/.
 Licensed taxis and Uber rides are also available at Tullamarine airport.
 A one-way licensed taxi to the city should cost in the region of AU$55-$65.